Grand Union Canal: Bedford & Milton Keynes Waterway

-The Bedford and Milton Keynes Partnership (B&MK) plans to build a 16 mi canal connecting the Grand Union at Milton Keynes to the River Great Ouse at Bedford at an estimated cost of £170 million.
+The Bedford and Milton Keynes Waterway Consortium plans to build a 16 mi canal connecting the Grand Union at Milton Keynes to the River Great Ouse at Bedford at an estimated cost of £150 million.
 The project is supported by British Waterways (and its successor, the Canal & River Trust), the Bedford & Milton Keynes Waterway Trust, other waterways campaign groups, and also local councils.
 The first element of the canal is an underpass under the A421, completed in 2009 and efforts are continuing to obtain funding to complete the scheme in 'bite-size chunks'.
-The new waterway would create a new cruising ring connecting through from the Grand Union to the waterways of East Anglia which are beneficial to leisure cruising as boat hirers are able to take circular routes.
-The project was first discussed in 1810 when its promoters included Samuel Whitbread.
+The new waterway would create a new cruising ring connecting through from the Grand Union to the waterways of East Anglia which are beneficial to leisure cruising as tourists are able to follow circular routes, as well as completing a missing link between the north and south of the UK for wide-beam boats - all current inland waterways have restrictive pinch points around the Midlands, only suited to narrowboats, effectively dividing wide-beam cruising grounds into two disconnected halves.

+The history of the proposal is considerably older; the route was first discussed in 1810, when its promoters included Samuel Whitbread.

-From Milton Keynes, the canal is planned to pass beneath the M1 utilising an existing cattle creep, then cross over Brogborough Hill, and across the Marston Vale through to the River Great Ouse in Kempston.
+From Milton Keynes, the canal is planned to pass beneath the M1 using an existing cattle creep, then cross over Brogborough Hill, and across the Marston Vale through to the River Great Ouse in Kempston.